RasulovaB/workoutapp/README.md

 2. Clone this repository
 3. Run command `FLASK_ENV=development FLASK_APP=hww-app.py python3 -m flask run`

+Alternatively, you can access the app using this link: https://hiitwwa.azurewebsites.net.
+If you do, make sure to use Google Chrome (our testing browser) and please clear your browser cache.

 ## Dev mode
 To have flask refresh on changes, run flask in dev mode.
 To do that, set env variable: